MountStill/COMP2113-The-Da-Vinci-Code-/README.md

 ## List of features/functions:
 1. Generation of random game sets or events
-   - Deal(): The player and the computer each gain four random cards at first.
+   - CardPool::Pick(): Pick a random card from the cardpool.(Also used when the player and the computer each gain four random cards at first.)
    - SetDifficulty(string level): The computer have different levels of ability to guess the right answer.

 2. Data structures for storing game status